Pray Like This

 It is a prayer that will not be answered in full until Christ comes again, but we should never cease to pray toward this end.

 This is the first great area of prayer.
 GOD’S PURPOSES.
 I think we can see that there is no real boundary between these three specific requests.
 God’s glory, his kingdom and his will are all interrelated and part of the same goal.
-In fact, one commentary I read this week makes the point that grammatically, the phrase “on earth as it is in heaven” can be equally applied to all three of these prayers: God’s glory, God’s kingdom, God’s will.
+In fact, one commentary I read makes the point that grammatically, the phrase “on earth as it is in heaven” can be equally applied to all three of these prayers: God’s glory, God’s kingdom, God’s will.
 Right now they are all perfectly fulfilled in heaven.
 Our prayer is to bring that same perfection of fulfillment down to earth – starting in our own hearts, our own lives, our own families and our own spheres of influence.

 At the very top of this list is…Provision for physical needs.

 Here we have an example of the paradox and the practicality of prayer.
 From the sublime global prayer for the establishing of the kingdom of God, to the very simple and basic prayer for daily bread.
 Both are part of this recipe for effective prayer.
 Bread was the basic staple of diet in Jesus’ day.
 Many of the people lived on a subsistence level, working each day for the food they would eat that day.
 I think if Jesus had been teaching in Asia he might have said, “Give us this day our daily rice.”
 If he’d been in Kenya he might have said, “Give us this day our daily ugali or maize meal.”
 Jesus here is bringing prayer down into the very simple and basic needs of human beings.
 I believe we can include here all the basic needs of human survival: food, shelter, health.